 While online shopping has made our lives more convenient, you don't always get what you click on.
 If you have to e-purchase, go to a dedicated retailer (not Amazon) and double-check the return policy.

 In store, ask the staff for help choosing a tent.
 They know the available products best.
 Once you settle on one, ask to set it up in-store.
 It might be a hassle, but crawling inside and checking it out could save you the cost of returning it—or ending up on an adventure with a tent you dislike.

-4. Consider the details.
 One door or two?
-Will you have to climb over people to get out?
-How much headroom is there?
-Are there storage pockets?
+Does it have multiple rooms?
+Are there ample storage pockets?
 How hard is it to pitch and take down?
 How much does it weigh?
 Are there windows?

 Ask all these questions and more.
 A tent is an investment; your tiny home in the wilderness.
 Look for bonus features such as gear lofts, anchors and footprints (custom-fitted ground tarps).
 These might come at an additional cost.